LasetteBrown/1-Code-Refractor/README.md

     * I added a title for the div containing the background image.
 This title is visible when a curser hovers over the image so I did not want the title to be confusing.
 I chose to make it generic as there was no important data contained within the background image.
 I therefore titled the background image "Horiseon Social Solution Services, Inc".

+    * I changed the html elements so that they used semantic selectors.

 * Tracking changes to the CSS file style.css

     * The css file is, in general, unnecessarily repetitive.
 Therefore, I looked for duplicate styling and consolidated it by creating a class that could be applied to all elements that shared the styling.